Sedanur97/BYT/byt45/Memento/README.md

-/**
+# memento design pattern

  * Memento means memory.
- * We can use this method if we want an object to revert to any
- * previous saved state.
+ * We can use this method if we want an object to revert to any previous saved state.
- */